Blood & Treasure

-Blood & Treasure is an American action adventure television series created by Matthew Federman and Stephen Scaia that premiered on May 21, 2019 on CBS.
+Blood & Treasure is an American action adventure television series created by Matthew Federman and Stephen Scaia that premiered on May 21, 2019, on CBS.
 Federman and Scaia also serve as writers and executive producers alongside Taylor Elmore, Ben Silverman, Marc Webb, and Mark Vlasic.
 In June 2019, CBS renewed the series for a second season.
 In May 2022, it was announced that the series moved from CBS to Paramount+.
 The second season premiered on Paramount+ on July 17, 2022.
-In February 2023, the series was canceled after the second season.
+In February 2023, the series was canceled after two seasons.

 Premise

 Blood & Treasure centers on "a brilliant antiquities expert and a cunning art thief who team up to catch a ruthless terrorist who funds his attacks through stolen treasure.
 As they crisscross the globe hunting their target, they unexpectedly find themselves in the center of a 2,000-year-old battle for the cradle of civilization."